The Wonder Kid: Plot

 Sebastian Giro is a ten-year-old French boy and child musical prodigy found in an orphanage by Mr Gorik who exploits the youngster’s talent as a classical pianist and turns him into an international celebrity.
-He even tells everyone that the boy is only seven years old to make the boy wonder’s talent seem all the more remarkable.
+He tells everyone that the boy is only seven years old to make the boy's talent seem more remarkable.

 But Gorik is also a crook who embezzles the takings so that he has almost all the money and Sebastian gets hardly any.
 Gorik won’t allow Sebastian to enjoy the simple pleasures of being a little boy, like playing with other boys or even reading comic books, because, when Sebastian is not performing, Gorik is not making any money out of him.
 He works the over tired boy like a slave who must continually practice on the piano.

 Sebastian’s elderly English governess, Miss Frisbie is very concerned about the boy and confronts Gorik about his crooked activities.
 But he dismisses her from her post.
 Miss Frisbie then pays a gang of crooks to "kidnap" Sebastian and take him to stay in a remote lodge in the Austrian Tyrol, where the boy has never been so free and happy and Gorik will not get him back until he pays a huge ransom which is, in effect, all the money he has stolen from the boy.